SERA-H: Super-Resolution of Sentinel Time Series for Fine-Scale Canopy Height Mapping: Evaluation at Standardized 10m Resolution

 \section{Evaluation at Standardized 10m Resolution}

 While models such as Liu, Tolan, and Fogel benefit from high-resolution input imagery, Sentinel-based approaches (e.g., Pauls and Schwartz) natively produce canopy height maps at a coarser resolution (10~m) than the 2.5~m target.
 Evaluating these models at this finer scale requires upsampling them using bilinear interpolation, which inherently introduces artifacts and may unfairly disadvantage them.
 To ensure a fair comparison between models operating at different native resolutions, we conducted an additional evaluation standardized at 10~m.
-For this purpose, we resampled all maps with a finer resolution to a 10~m grid using a \textit{maximum pooling} operation.
+For this purpose, we resampled all maps with a finer resolution to a 10~m grid using a maximum pooling operation.

-The quantitative results presented in ~\cref{tab:sota_comparison_10m} confirm that Sentinel-2-based methods, such as Pauls and Schwartz, exhibit improved performance when evaluated at their native resolution of 10~m compared to finer scales.
+The quantitative results presented in ~\cref{tab:sota_comparison_10m} confirm that Sentinel-based methods, such as Pauls and Schwartz, exhibit improved performance when evaluated at their native resolution of 10~m compared to finer scales.
 By avoiding upsampling artifacts, their Mean Absolute Errors drop to $3.72$~m and $3.36$~m, respectively.

+However, despite this more favorable evaluation setting for standard Sentinel baselines, SERA-H maintains a significant performance lead across the dataset, achieving an MAE of $3.00$~m.
+This superiority is particularly evident in the spatial accuracy of the predictions, as reflected by the Tree Cover Intersection over Union (IoU).
+While Pauls and Schwartz achieve IoU scores of approximately $55$\%, suggesting difficulties in precisely delineating canopy boundaries, SERA-H reaches a Tree Cover IoU of $89.35$\%.
+This result highlights our model's ability to correctly localize vegetation, rivalling the performance of Fogel's high-resolution method ($89.95$\%) and demonstrating that SERA-H successfully reconstructs fine spatial details even from coarser input data.